pierluigi/FuelCMS---Related-Entries/README.md

 Where clearly the `authors_model` and `categories_model` are found in the `fuel/modules/your_module/models` folder.

+## Note
+Please make sure you change the constants defined at the beginning of the Related_entries_model file to suit your needs.

 ## How do I use a jQuery plugin like Chosen inside my advanced module?